-

 Trailer Registration

-The state requires an annual trailer plate for any trailers being towed by cars, pickups or vans weighing under 6,000 pounds.
+The state requires an annual trailer plate for any trailers being towed by cars, pickups or vans weighing under 6,000 lbs.
 Vehicles licensed for gross weight can tow a licensed trailer, provided that the combined weight of the trailer and the load being hauled are not included in determining the vehicle's declared gross weight.

 Here are the procedures to follow: